Azzahid/web-fetcher/README.md

-    get all assets (css, script, images, iframe) download all the assets and put in in the separate folder with name format <url>_files redirect all the html element attributes to local assets
+    get all assets (css, script, images, iframe) download all the assets and put in in the separate folder with name format <url>_files redirect all the html element attributes to local assets save static html file that have been changes
 ```